egrund/SARSA-gridworld/README.md

 player = SARSAn.SARSAn(gridworld=world,n = np.inf, epsilon= 0.3,alpha = 1)
 player.start(episodes = 50, evaluation = True)
 ```
-You can export your pyplot plots by executing the following lines after the learning is done.
-(Only the plots you will see during learning will be in the picture)
+You can export your pyplot plots by executing the following lines after the learning is done (Only the plots you will see during learning will be in the picture).
 ``` python
 plt.savefig("Figure_SARSA_policy_returns.png")
 ```